Narendra Singh Negi

-Narendra Singh Negi (born 12 August 1949), also referred as 'Garh Ratna' and 'Bob Dylan of the hills' is one of the most prominent folk singers, composer and a poet of the Garhwal and Uttarakhand who prominently sings in Garhwali language.
+Narendra Singh Negi (born 12 August 1949), also referred as 'Garh Ratna'. he is one of the most prominent folk singer, composer and a poet of the Garhwal and Uttarakhand who prominently sings in Garhwali language.
 Reportedly, he has sung more than 1000 songs.
 His unparalleled work in the field of folk music of Uttarakhand is an inspiration for all the upcoming singers of Uttarakhand.

 Background

 Negi ji was born in Pauri town in Pauri Garhwal District (Uttarakhand) where he also completed his schooling.
 He is married to Usha Negi.
 His father was a Naib Subedar in the Indian army.
 For graduation he moved to Rampur with his cousin Ajit Singh Negi who taught him Tabla.
 From his childhood he was fond of listening to traditional folk singers in various cultural events.
 He wrote and composed his first song in 1974 after getting inspired by the hard work done by his mother and other women of the town.